Why is it important?

 Human Rights Due Diligence

-We conduct human rights due diligence every three years to identify measures to prevent and mitigate human rights risks and impacts.
-This covers the operations of the company and controlled entities, including new business relationships such as joint ventures and mergers and acquisitions, as well as all stakeholders in the value chain, including employees, suppliers, customers, local communities, and vulnerable groups such as women, children, Indigenous people, migrant workers, third-party employees, people with disabilities, pregnant women, and LGBTQI+ groups.
-These activities are developed in accordance with the UN Guiding Principles on Business and Human Rights, which include announcing Human Rights Policy Commitment, Risk and Impact Assessment, Integration and Internal management, Monitoring and reporting, and Remediation.
+We conduct Human Rights Due Diligence (HRDD) every 3 years to identify measures to prevent and mitigate human rights risks and impacts.
+This covers the operations of the company and controlled entities, including new business relationships such as joint ventures and mergers and acquisitions, as well as all stakeholders in the value chain, including employees, suppliers, customers, local communities, while also considering the rights of vulnerable groups, such as women, children, Indigenous people, migrant workers, third-party employees, people with disabilities, pregnant women, elderly people and LGBTQI+ groups.
+These activities are developed in accordance with the United Nations Guiding Principles on Business and Human Rights (UNGP), which include announcing Human Rights Policy Commitment, Risk and Impact Assessment, Integration and Internal management, Monitoring and reporting, and Remediation.

 Policy Commitment

 We have established a Human Rights Policy to provide guidance on managing human rights issues related to our corporate activities, as well as those of our subsidiaries and all relevant parties in the value chain.
-Our Human Rights Policy is aligned with the UN Guiding Principles on Business and Human Rights (UNGP) – comprising the three pillars of “Protect, Respect, Remedy”
+Our Human Rights Policy is aligned with the UNGP – comprising the three pillars of “Protect, Respect, Remedy”

 The Human Rights Risk and Impact Assessment